-The Council only shares data with other agencies after a proper data sharing protocol has been established.
+The Council shares data with other agencies in accordance with data sharing protocols.
 These currently exist with the DWP, the Police and Fire authorities From time-to-time, other agreements are established with for example, credit rating agencies for specifically defined purposes.
-Where high volumes of data are processed, the Council undertakes independent quality checking, for example in the processing of housing benefits. arising from a risk assessment are currently being addressed.
-This is in accordance with an action approved in the Council's Annual Governance Work Plan for 2017/18.
+Where high volumes of data are processed, the Council undertakes independent quality checking, for example in the processing of housing benefits.
 Strong public financial management The Council's Medium-Term Financial Plan (MTFP) aims to maintain resources over the longer-term to deliver services and factors in potential changes in service provision.
 The MTFP is underpinned by a Financial Strategy which sets out procedures for the proper stewardship of public money, together with safeguarding the sustainability of the Council's financial position.
 The Strategy sets out the overriding financial target that defines a minimum level of General Reserves over a rolling 5-year period (10 years for the HRA).
 Quarterly budget and financial monitoring reports to the Council assess progress against annual budgets and also keep under review any current issues and their potential impact on the longer-term financial position.
 5